 - Existing economic opportunity areas

 - Future economic opportunity areas.

 - Future Economic Opportunity Nodes

-- a) Existing Economic Opportunity Areas

 These are existing areas of major economic opportunities that provide employment to the City's residents.
 These areas are mainly industrial in nature but in some areas they do include retail and office outlets.